Killeagh

-The population of Killeagh increased significantly between the 2002 census and 2016 census.
-The 2002 census recorded a population of 426, increasing to 521 (a 22.3% increase) by the 2006 census.
-By the 2016 census, the population had grown to 899.
-Of these, 87% were white Irish, less than 1% were white Irish travellers, 10% were other white ethnicities, 1% black, less than 1% Asian, with a similar number not stating their ethnicity.
-In terms of religion, Killeagh was 80% Catholic, 7% other stated religion, 12% had no religion, and less than 1% did not state a religion.
+History

+The name Killeagh derives from the Irish Cill Ia, which may refer to a "grey church" or the "church of Aedh" (Abban).
+According to some sources, a Saint Abban founded a nunnery at Killeagh in the 7th century, near the site of the current Church of Ireland (Anglican) church.
+Other evidence of ancient settlement in the area includes a number of castle, burnt mound, holy well and bullaun stone sites in the neighbouring townlands of Lagile and Aghadoe.

+Several buildings in the area are included in the Record of Protected Structures maintained by Cork County Council.
+These include Killeagh mills, Saint John & Saint Virgilius Catholic church, Killeagh's Church of Ireland church and Dromdiah House.
+The latter, which is located to the north of the village, was built in the 1830s by members of the Davis family and is now in ruin.

 Amenities

-Killeagh has a number of community facilities, including a primary school, church, convenience stores, post office, pharmacy, Garda station, veterinary clinic and public houses.
+Amenities in Killeagh include a primary school, church, convenience stores, post office, pharmacy, Garda station, veterinary clinic and public houses.
 It is served by daily bus services between Waterford, Youghal and Cork City.

-Leisure amenities in the area include the Killeagh GAA grounds, and Glenbower Wood.
-The latter is situated along part of the Dissour River valley to the north of the village.
+Leisure amenities in the area include the Killeagh GAA grounds and Glenbower Wood.
+Glenbower Wood is situated along part of the Dissour River valley to the north of the village.

-Since 2017, Killeagh has been home to Greywood Arts, an artist's residency and centre offering workshops and events.

 The May Sunday Festival is a tradition in the village since the 1830s, when the De Capel Brooke family opened their estate (now Glenbower Wood) to the villagers to show off their improvements to the house and grounds.

-Places and buildings of note

-There are five buildings or other structures entered in the Record of Protected Structures, including Killeagh Mills, Saint John & Saint Virgilius Catholic Church, the Church of Ireland and Dromdiah Country House and Stables, which is located to the northeast of the village.
-The Thatch pub has been an unofficial village landmark for many years.
+Since 2017, Killeagh has been home to Greywood Arts, an artist's residency and events centre.

+Sport

+The local Gaelic Athletic Association (GAA) club, Killeagh GAA, won the Cork Intermediate Hurling Championship in 2001.
+The song "Killeagh" by Kingfishr, which reached number 1 in the Irish Singles Chart in mid-2025, refers to the GAA club.